humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-27-speed-up-your-javascript-part-3.md

         return merge(mergeSort(left), mergeSort(right));
     }

 Calling the `mergeSort()` function on an array returns an array of the items sorted in correct order.
 Note that for each call to `mergeSort()` there are two recursive calls.
-This algorithm won&#8217;t benefit from memoization because each result is only calculated once and, therefore, caching the results doesn&#8217;t help.
+This algorithm won't benefit from memoization because each result is only calculated once and, therefore, caching the results doesn't help.
 If you were to call `mergeSort()` on an array with 100 items, there would be 199 calls total; a 1,000 item array would result in 1,999 calls.
 The solution in this case is to convert the recursive algorithm into an iterative one, which means introducing some loops (algorithm credit: [List Processing: Sort Again, Naturally][2]):

     //iterative merge sort algorithm
     function mergeSort(items){